clagasse/CVIS/README.md

 -   **Combined vulnerability scores** using multiple aggregation methods
 -   **Spatial visualizations** of stream-level indicators
 -   **Comparative plots** across CUs, species, and scenarios
--   **Sensitivity analyses** (jackknife, clustering, PCA)
 -   **HTML/PDF reports** for individual CUs and watershed-wide summaries

-## Methods

-Indicators are calculated using ensemble means across multiple global climate models (typically 6 models).
-All indicators are standardized to a 0-1 scale where 0 represents lowest risk and 1 represents highest risk relative to other CUs.
-Standardization uses response functions (linear, exponential, or step functions) that incorporate ecological thresholds where appropriate.

-Stream-level indicators are aggregated to conservation units using length-weighted means.
-Uncertainty is characterized using 80% quantile ranges representing both spatial variation within CUs and variation across climate models.

-For detailed methods, see the generated reports or manuscript documentation (in prep).

 ## Contributing